Large oval wall mirror from the Victorian era

 A large oval wall mirror from the Victorian era, featuring original beveled glass edges with some drawings in a finely carved frame with a central crest facing upward and a base, all in excellent domestic condition.

 Stylish antique furniture and accessories can be an excellent idea for interior decoration.
 Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
-There are many different styles in antique furniture, each with its own characteristic features.
+There are many different styles in antique furniture, each with its own distinctive features.

-Many styles distinguish antique furniture, but a few key ones can be highlighted.
-Eclectic furniture refers to the 19th century, during which the Biedermeier style was predominant.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+Many styles characterize antique furniture, but we can highlight a few of the most important.
+Eclectic furniture refers to the 19th century, during which the beloved Biedermeier style prevailed.
+Its variants in the early years of this century include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Empire-style furniture and accessories date from the late 18th to early 19th century.
-This period was influenced by Napoleon’s reign, which imposed a significant resemblance to Roman and Greek decorative motifs.
+Empire-style furniture and accessories date from the period between the late 18th and early 19th centuries.
+Everything was influenced by Napoleon’s reign, which imposed a significant resemblance to Roman and Greek decorative motifs.

 Attributes / Details